 Log Jam Chinking

-Sashco Log Jam Chinking seals wide joints in your log with the traditional look of mortar but far greater elasticity.
-Log Jam keeps your home comfortable while keeping the weather outside.
+Sashco Log Jam is stretchable chinking that seals the wide joints between your logs with the traditional look of mortar.
+Log Jam seals out the weather while keeping your home comfortable.

 FREE SHIPPING ON ALL SIZES TO CONTINENTAL USA.